-Nematodes feed on tick larvae which break their life cycle and kills off the parasite.
+Nematodes feed on tick larvae.
+This breaks their life cycle and kills off the parasite.
 The beneficial nematodes are microscopic, worm-like organisms that live in soil.
 They eat many kinds of garden pests as well as fleas and ticks.

-You can buy them online at places like Arbico Organics as well as several sellers on Amazon.
-They come ready to use … you just add water as directed on the package.
+You can buy them online at places like Arbico Organics or Amazon.
+They come ready to use.
+Add water as directed on the package.
 Spray them throughout your yard using a hose sprayer or a watering can.

 Let your dog be a dog and don’t worry!
-Jus just know there are many ways to prevent ticks and protect your dog.
+There are many ways to protect your dog from ticks.

 Ticks don’t always have to be scary!
 Remember to check your dog for ticks.